jijivishu/TestTubeYumYums/.github/CONTRIBUTING.md

-# Contributing to TestTubeYumYums
+# Contributing to test_tube_yum_yums

-Thank you for considering contributing to TestTubeYumYums!
+Thank you for considering contributing to test_tube_yum_yums!
 We welcome all contributions that help improve and enhance the project.

 ## Ways to Contribute